a45hif/developer-docs/docs/subnets/schedule-coldkey-swap.md

 - [Wallets, Coldkeys and Hotkeys in Bittensor](../getting-started/wallets)
 - [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security)

-## Description

-The `btcli` command does not yet support this schedule coldkey swap feature.
-You must use the [Polkadot JS extension](https://polkadot.js.org/extension/).

 See [code for coldkey swap](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/swap/swap_coldkey.rs).

 The schedule coldkey swap feature works as follows: